zetan503/transcriber/README.md

 - If you encounter issues with downloading, make sure yt-dlp is installed and up to date
 - For transcription issues, try using a smaller Whisper model (tiny or base)
 - If summarization produces poor results, try adjusting the number of sentences
+- If Whisper is running slowly, check GPU usage with `nvidia-smi` to ensure it's utilizing your GPU
+- If your GPU is not being used:
+  - Verify PyTorch is installed with CUDA support: `python -c "import torch; print(torch.cuda.is_available())"`
+  - Ensure you have enough free GPU memory
+  - Try reinstalling PyTorch with the correct CUDA version for your system from https://pytorch.org/get-started/locally/

 ## License